 The visa application must be made by the individual concerned (one file for each visa applicant) at the French Consulate in his/her country of residence.

-We recommend checking the relevant Consulate website or contacting them directly for the precise list of required documents.
+We recommend checking the France-Visas portal and the relevant Consulate website or contacting them directly for the precise list of required documents.
 On an indicative basis, here are the main documents needed for a visa application:

 Documents to be provided by the host organisation or producer: